SteelCompendium/data-rules-md/Classes/Shadow/1st-Level Features/1st-Level College Features/Im On Your Side.md

 ---
 title_raw: I'm On Your Side
-title: I'M On Your Side
+title: I'm On Your Side
 name_raw: I'm On Your Side
-name: I'M On Your Side
+name: I'm On Your Side
 type: classes
 subtype: shadow
 kind: 1st-level features